elves/elvish/website/ref/language.md

 ### Relative imports

-The module spec may being with `./` or `../`, which introduce **relative imports**.
-When `use` is invoked from a file, this will import the file relative to the location of the file.
-When `use` is invoked at the interactive prompt, this will import the file relative to the current working directory.
+The module spec may begin with `./` or `../` to introduce a **relative import**.
+When `use` is invoked from a file this will import the file relative to the location of the file.
+When `use` is invoked from an interactive prompt, this will import the file relative to the current working directory.

 ### Scoping of imports